-The Red Wing City Laboratory provides biological and chemical analysis service for the City of Red Wing, S B. Foot Tanning Company and other significant users.
+The Red Wing City Laboratory provides biological and chemical analysis services for the City of Red Wing, S B. Foot Tanning Company, and other significant organizations.
 The City Lab also provides private analysis for companies and individuals in Red Wing and surrounding areas.

 The Red Wing City Lab is a Minnesota State Certified Laboratory and provides water and wastewater analytical services to the general public.
 Private well owners should test their water annually for total coliform bacteria and nitrates to ensure a safe drinking water supply.

 View Fees for Lab Services:

 A complete list of analyses performed and fees charged, along with sample requirements, can be obtained by calling the City Lab at 651-385-5143 between 7 a.m. and 3:30 p.m., Monday through Friday.